suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

   </tr>
 </table>

-#### Externally exposing Kubeapps
+#### Externally exposing Suomitek-appboard

-We will add documentation to describe how Kubeapps can be externally exposed.
+We will add documentation to describe how Suomitek-appboard can be externally exposed.
 There are multiple ways to achieve this:

-1. Create and manage a separate Ingress resource that acts as a reverse proxy to the Kubeapps created nginx-ingress Service (**recommended**)
+1. Create and manage a separate Ingress resource that acts as a reverse proxy to the Suomitek-appboard created nginx-ingress Service (**recommended**)

-2. Change the nginx-ingress Service Kubeapps creates to a LoadBalancer type and get an IP address/hostname provisioned by the underlying cloud provider
+2. Change the nginx-ingress Service Suomitek-appboard creates to a LoadBalancer type and get an IP address/hostname provisioned by the underlying cloud provider

-3. Modify the Kubeapps created Ingress object to make use of a different Ingress controller (by configuring the _kubernetes.io/ingress.class_ annotation)
+3. Modify the Suomitek-appboard created Ingress object to make use of a different Ingress controller (by configuring the _kubernetes.io/ingress.class_ annotation)

 #### Providing an additional authentication layer using oauth2_proxy

-We will add documentation to describe how to put something like [oauth2_proxy](https://github.com/bitly/oauth2_proxy) in front of Kubeapps to enable an additional layer of authentication/authorization.
+We will add documentation to describe how to put something like [oauth2_proxy](https://github.com/bitly/oauth2_proxy) in front of Suomitek-appboard to enable an additional layer of authentication/authorization.
 With oauth2_proxy it is possible to configure login through a company's GitHub organization, Google domain, etc.

 After going through the oauth2 jump with the configured provider, the user will still need to login with an token to access the Kubernetes API.
-It may be possible to setup the proxy to forward the access token retrieved from the oauth2 jump so that Kubeapps can use it.
+It may be possible to setup the proxy to forward the access token retrieved from the oauth2 jump so that Suomitek-appboard can use it.
 See [https://github.com/kubernetes/dashboard/pull/1539](https://github.com/kubernetes/dashboard/pull/1539)

 ## Open Questions